Experimental drug slows Alzheimer’s decline, researchers report

 One problem is a side effect that causes the brain to swell, which has been seen in all the monoclonal antibodies tried against Alzheimer’s.
 This affected about 10 percent of the patients.

-“This is the second Alzheimer’s clinical trial that has demonstrated both clearance of amyloid from the brain and cognitive benefits — again, the studies were not large enough to definitely demonstrate cognitive efficacy and the BAN2401 study did not meet its primary endpoint” of 12 months, the Alzheimer’s Association said in a statement.
+“This is the second Alzheimer’s clinical trial that has demonstrated both clearance of amyloid from the brain and cognitive benefits — again, the studies were not large enough to definitely demonstrate cognitive efficacy and the BAN2401 study did not meet its primary endpoint," the Alzheimer’s Association said in a statement.

+When trials don't meet their primary endpoints — when they don't do what they were designed to do — that can shed doubt on any results.

+And depending on which test results were used, the improvement was either 30 percent or 47 percent - a discrepancy that troubles some experts.

-“The global urgency to better treat and prevent Alzheimer’s disease and other dementias is higher than ever, and growing.”
+But anything that might help would be welcome.
+“The global urgency to better treat and prevent Alzheimer’s disease and other dementias is higher than ever, and growing," the Alzheimer's Association said.

 The group predicts that the number of people with Alzheimer’s will triple by 2050 unless someone finds a way to stop it.